SjulsonLab/3D_printed_syringe_pump/README.md

 # 3D_printed_syringe_pump
-plans for our 3D printed syringe pump design
+These are plans for our 3D printed syringe pump design.
+The pump design works, but the instructions are not perfect.
+Email luke@sjulsonlab.org if you have questions.